 A director of a co-operative must not receive remuneration for services as a director other than fees, concessions and other benefits that are approved at a general meeting of the co-operative.

-Penalty: a fine of $24 000 or imprisonment for 2 years.
+Penalty: a fine of $24 000, or imprisonment for 2 years, or both.

+[Section 215 amended by No. 7 of 2016 s.
+66.]

 216. Certain financial accommodation to officers prohibited

 (1) An officer of a co-operative who is not a director of the co-operative must not obtain financial accommodation from the co-operative other than —